 Role and Maintenance of Fire Doors

-Fire doors are one of the most important measures to safeguard the means of escape from fire.
-They need to be kept in good working order and good repair.
-Any defects or wear and tear that could undermine the ability of the doors to prevent fire and smoke spread must be addressed promptly.
+Fire doors are a critical fire safety measure, forming part of a building’s means of escape and compartmentation strategy.
+They must be kept in good working order and effective repair at all times.
+Any defects or wear that could compromise their ability to resist fire and smoke spread must be addressed promptly.

 The Role of Fire Doors